 Test Setup: Set up the devices as shown.
-Using Category 5 UTP cable, connect the DUT's transmit pair to a 100 Ω line termination, and the receive pair to a traffic generator.
+Using Category 5 UTP cable, connect the DUT's transmit pair to a 100Ω line termination, and the receive pair to a traffic generator.
 Connect the Line Monitor's first channel to the DUT's receive pair and second channel to the DUT's transmit pair with differential high impedance taps.

-Figure 6.28-1: Test Configuration
+Figure 28.2.1-1: Test Configuration

 - 1. Establish a connection (not a link) to the DUT - 2.
 Use the Traffic Generator to send a series of 3 FLPs - 3.
 Monitor the FLPs sent back by the DUT and determine whether the Acknowledge bit is set - 4.
 If it was not set, repeat the procedure with an increasing number of FLPs until the bit is set - 5.
 Repeat steps 1-3 sending the number of FLPs that was determined to put the DUT into the Acknowledge Detect state, all with the Acknowledge bit set to a logic one - 6.
-Repeat using FLPs that have Acknowledge bits that alternate between 1 and 0
+Repeat using FLPs that have Acknowledge bits that alternate between 1 and 0 Part B:

-- 7. Establish a connection (not a link) to the DUT - 8.
-Use the Traffic Generator to send enough FLPs, alternating between valid FLPs containing different advertised abilities, such that the number of FLPs would be enough to put the station into the Acknowledge Detect state - 9.
-Monitor the FLPs sent back by the DUT and determine whether the Acknowledge bit is set
+7. Establish a connection (not a link) to the DUT

+- 8. Use the Traffic Generator to send enough FLPs, alternating between valid FLPs containing different advertised abilities, such that the number of FLPs would be enough to put the station into the Acknowledge Detect state - 9.
+Monitor the FLPs sent back by the DUT and determine whether the Acknowledge bit is set Part C: - 10.
+Establish a connection (not a link) to the DUT - 11.
+Send a series of FLPs designed to put the DUT in Acknowledge State - 12.
+Monitor the FLPs sent from the DUT after returning to the Ability Detect State and determine whether the Acknowledge bit is set